ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_vector_objects.md

 Vector Object server puts shapes to OccupacyGrid map and publishes it in a topic, which is used as an input mask for enabled in Nav2 Keepout Filter.
 Enabling of Keeput Filter in Nav2 stack principles are similar as written in [Navigating with Keepout Zones][navigating-with-keepout-zones] tutorial.
-Since vector objects are being enabled in global costmaps, Keepout Filter called as “vector_object_layer”, should be added to the global costmap section of the `nav2_params.yaml` standard Nav2 configuration as follows:
+Since vector objects are being enabled in global costmaps, Keepout Filter called as "vector_object_layer", should be added to the global costmap section of the `nav2_params.yaml` standard Nav2 configuration as follows:

 ```yaml
 global_costmap: